Qbizinc/data-raven/README.md

-# data-raven
+# qbiz-data-raven

 ## Description
 A toolbox of flexible database connectors and test methods used to measure data integrity of datasets and database tables.
 * Build data quality tests which can be inserted into an existing Python script or run as a stand-alone script.
 * Send outcome notifications to messaging and logging applications.
 * Halt pipelines and raise exceptions when needed.

 ## Prerequisites